 - Many countries require that packaging labels include MSG in the ingredient panel when they contain added MSG.
-However, foods may also include other food ingredients that contain inherently MSG like hydrolyzed vegetable proteins or yeast extracts.
+However, foods may also include other food ingredients that inherently contain MSG, such as hydrolyzed vegetable proteins or yeast extracts.
 Other foods like cheeses or tomatoes are also naturally rich in MSG (glutamate).

-- MSG adds umami taste and enhance the original flavor of foods, but MSG cannot improve the quality on inferior ingredients.
+- MSG adds umami taste and enhances the original flavor of foods, but MSG cannot improve the quality of inferior ingredients.

-- MSG can be used in many savor dishes based on meat, fish, poultry of vegetables, as well as in sauces, soups and marinades.
+- MSG can be used in many savory dishes such as meat, fish, poultry, or vegetables, as well as in sauces, soups and marinades.

 - The glutamate added to foods for flavor represents only a small fraction of the total amount of glutamate consumed in the average daily diet.
 Normally, a person consumes between 10 and 20 grams of glutamate every day.
 The average added intake of glutamate from MSG amounts to just 0.5 - 1.5 grams per day.

-- The amount of sodium from MSG is minor compared to table salt and othre food sources in the overall, only aobut 1 to 2% of total sodium contained int the average diet comes from MSG.
-Table salt has roughly 3 times more sodium than MSG and it is used more readily, where MSG is used in lesser quantities; it tastes stronger than table salt.
+- The amount of sodium from MSG is minor compared to table salt and other food sources in the diet.
+Overall, only about 1 to 2% of total sodium contained in the average diet comes from MSG.
+Table salt has roughly 3 times more sodium than MSG and it is used more readily.
+MSG is used in lesser quantities; it tastes stronger than table salt.